nguyenphuquang/nakama-docs/docs/cocos2d-x-client-guide.md

 ## Setup

-When you've downloaded the Nakama Cocos2d archive and extracted it to `NAKAMA_COCOS2D_SDK` folder, you should include it in your project.
+When you've downloaded the Itme-platform Cocos2d archive and extracted it to `NAKAMA_COCOS2D_SDK` folder, you should include it in your project.

-We don't recommend to copy Nakama Cocos2d SDK to your project because it's quite big in size (~600 Mb).
+We don't recommend to copy Itme-platform Cocos2d SDK to your project because it's quite big in size (~600 Mb).

 ### Copy NakamaCocos2d folder

 Copy `NakamaCocos2d` folder from `NAKAMA_COCOS2D_SDK` to your `Classes` folder.

+Add all files from `NakamaCocos2d` folder to your project.

 ### Setup for Mac and iOS projects